Assistant Professor of English in Creative Writing

-Within the innovative tradition of investigative poetics, she also conducts research and gives talks and poetry readings at scientific research centers for particle physics, dark matter, radio astronomy, and more.
+Within the innovative tradition of investigative poetics, she conducts creative and scholarly research and gives presentations at scientific research centers for particle physics, dark matter, radio astronomy, and more.
 She has conducted research as an official visitor at the European Organization for Nuclear Research (CERN) in Switzerland with the support of an Archie Fund for the Arts and Humanities award from Wake Forest University.
 In Spain, she has been an invited guest at the NEXT experiment in dark matter research at the Canfranc Underground Laboratory.
 She has given a lecture and poetry reading in the Mestizajes Programme in art, science, and literature at the Donostia International Physics Center in San Sebastián, Spain.
 In the United States, she has conducted research as an official visitor at the Green Bank Telescope in West Virginia, then part of the National Science Foundation’s National Radio Astronomy Observatory, among other activities.
-She will be the 2018 Poet-in-Residence at the Simons Center for Geometry and Physics at Stony Brook University and gave a talk and reading there in 2017.
-She will be in residence at the Center for a week during the spring semester.
+She will be the 2018 Poet-in-Residence at the Simons Center for Geometry and Physics at Stony Brook University, a week-long residency, and gave a talk and poetry reading there in 2017.

 MFA Iowa Writers’ Workshop, University of Iowa

 The intersections of literature, science, and art

 History of the avant garde and contemporary subcultures

 Starlight in Two Million: A Neo-Scientific Novella (Noemi Press, 2014)